AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 #.
 Under Create this app in Azure, click **Continue**.
 #.
 Under Aviatrix Secure Networking Platform BYOL, click **Create**.
 #.
 Create a new Resource Group titled "aviatrix."
 The virtual machine name can be "aviatrixController."
-For the instance size, at least 8GB of RAM is recommended; B2ms should be sufficient.
+For the instance size, at least 8GB of RAM is recommended; the B2ms instance size should be sufficient.
 #.
 Next, enter a username, password, and Resource group.
 Please do **not** use "ubuntu" as username if you use password as the authentication type.

     |Azure_Basics|